HansVGinkel/USB-slot-car-controller-adapter/README.md

 ##
 ![Arduino USB slot car controller adapter](https://user-images.githubusercontent.com/79975566/110343992-57366b80-802d-11eb-8bee-f2e01754493b.png)
 ##
-**Use minimal an 1 Watt resistor, not a common 1/4 Watt resistor!**
+### Use minimal a 1 Watt resistor, not a common 1/4 Watt resistor!
 - The 27 ohm 1 Watt resistor is the smalest possible resistor for 1 Watt at 5 Volts (P = VxV/R => 0.93 Watt = 5x5V/27R).
 - It's maximum current is reached when the controller has full throttle and nearly no resistance.
 - The smaler this resistor is the more range there is for reading the slot car resistor.